List of school districts in Arkansas: Background

 The current consolidation policy that mandates operational changes for all districts with fewer than 350 students is the Public Education Reorganization Act—Act 60 of the Second Extraordinary Session of 2003.

 Geographical school districts in Arkansas are generally independent from city or county jurisdiction.

 Arkansas school district boundaries are not always aligned with county or city boundaries; a district can occupy several counties and cities, while a single city (especially larger ones such as Little Rock, Fort Smith, or Jonesboro) may be split between several districts.
-Almost all Arkansas school districts use the title "School District", or "Public Schools".
+Almost all Arkansas school districts use the title "School District", or "Public Schools."

 All districts come under the jurisdiction of the Arkansas Department of Education (ADE).
-Extracurricular activities come under the jurisdiction of the Arkansas Activities Association.

 In 1996 the average Arkansas school district had 1,468 students.